JayTongue/JayTongue/README.md

 Hello!
-I'm Justin Tung, a Reference Librarian.
-Despite not having much of a technical background, I fell in love with computing while doing my Master's in Library and Information Science.
+I'm Justin Tung, the Transactional Practice Innovation Lead at Jackson Walker LLP.
+After law school, I fell in love with computing while doing my Master's in Library and Information Science.
 I had a few Professors who showed me the ropes of Python, and I've been mostly self-taught ever since.

 While I focus on library technology at work, I have a number of tangential interests, and my github is a reflection of that.